-- Brush the teeth twice a day – last thing at night before bed and one other time during the day
+- Brush your teeth twice a day – last thing at night before bed and one other time during the day.

-- Frequency and amount of sugary foods/drinks should be reduced, and should keep it to mealtimes only
+- Frequency and amount of sugary foods/drinks should be reduced, and should be kept to mealtimes only.

-- Acidic foods/drinks should be limited, and keep it to mealtimes only
+- Acidic foods/drinks should be limited, and be kept to mealtimes only.

-- Apply fluoride varnish to teeth two times a year by dentists or trained dental health professionals
+- Apply fluoride varnish to teeth twice a year by dentists or trained dental health professionals.

 When you need/have an orthodontics treatment

 - You will need a good oral hygiene before and during the orthodontics treatment.